Naomi Hossain is a Research Fellow at the Institute of Development Studies (IDS) at the University of Sussex, UK.

 Hickey, S. and Hossain, N. (eds.).
 (2019).
 The Politics of Education in Developing Countries: From Schooling to Learning.
 Oxford University Press.
 OPEN ACCESS.

 Hossain, N., Hassan, M., Rahman, M. A., Ali, K. S. and Islam, M. S. (2017).
 The problem with teachers: the political settlement and education quality reforms in Bangladesh.
 ESID Working Paper No. 86.
 Manchester.

 Other recent publications

-The Aid Lab: Understanding Bangladesh’s Unexpected Success (forthcoming in 2016, Oxford University Press).
+Hossain, N. (2017).
+The Aid Lab: Understanding Bangladesh’s Unexpected Success.
+Oxford: Oxford University Press.

 ‘Them Belly Full (But We Hungry)’: Food Rights Struggles in Bangladesh, India, Kenya and Mozambique.
 Project report (2015, DFID-ESRC).
 Download pdf.

 Read Naomi’s IDS staff profile.

 Read about the research project on ‘Life in a time of food price volatility‘ on which Naomi is working.